peterpme/react-native-fast-text/README.md

 ## Thanks

 All I did was create the package.
 The brains behind this is Nate from Tamagui ([@natebirdman](https://x.com/natebirdman)).
-Tamagui is an incredible cross platform library. [@FernandoTheRojo](https://x.com/FernandoTheRojo) also had some insightful tweets about this
+Tamagui is an incredible cross platform library.

+[@FernandoTheRojo](https://x.com/FernandoTheRojo) also had an awesome [thread](https://x.com/fernandotherojo/status/1707762822015267219?s=42) breaking down why this is happening